dotlang/language/Enhancements.md

 deploy(car);  //before typing deploy, what are my options when calling a function?
 ```

-? - how can an IDE help me when I want to write `deploy` method when it doesn't know what am I going to pass to the function? basically I can write name of any function at the beginning of that line.
+N - how can an IDE help me when I want to write `deploy` method when it doesn't know what am I going to pass to the function? basically I can write name of any function at the beginning of that line.
 what if we change the call syntax the other way around? `(car).deploy`?
 this will call deploy function on the car struct but the advantage of this is that as soon as I finish `(car)` and type the dot, IDE can easily list all methods which:
 1. accept a single argument